 This article appeared in a September 2016 issue of the student newsletter.

-Story by Brianna Harmon, video by Timothy Nicholas, photos by James Hartley and
+Story by Brianna Harmon, photos by James Hartley and

 Isabel Espinoza.
 The Et Cetera